Uniform bounds for expressions involving modified Bessel functions: Introduction

 where

-and $\nu>-\frac{1}{2}$, $-1<\beta<1$, and $h$ is a real-valued three times differentiable function with bounded derivatives.
-To achieve uniform bounds on these derivatives we require bounds for a number of terms involving derivatives and integrals involving the modified Bessel functions $I_{\nu}(x)$ and $K_{\nu}(x)$.
-In this paper we establish uniform bounds for these terms.
-Before presenting the expressions that we obtain bounds for, we introduce some notation.
+and $\nu>-\frac{1}{2}$, $-1<\beta<1$, and $h:\mathbb{R}\rightarrow\mathbb{R}$ is three times differentiable with bounded derivatives.
+To achieve uniform bounds on these derivatives, we require bounds for a number of terms involving integrals of the modified Bessel functions $I_{\nu}(x)$ and $K_{\nu}(x)$.
+In this paper, we establish uniform bounds for some of these terms.